buggyrace/buggy-race-server/DEVELOPMENT.md

 ... but (sigh) SQLAlchemy makes migrations that break in sqlite (something about `ALTER TABLE` or `COLUMN`) so in the end I switched to using mySQL for local quick-and-dirty dev (see below).

-Might be worth dumping a `dev.db` into the repo with the current schema and a default admin user so just pointing DATABASE_URL to it could get going quickly (avoiding any `flask db` setup that hits the migration problem).
-Currently there's a register-an-admin dance in dev that this would bypass (Might only be handy for me cos I'm currently avoiding using containers: possibly more useful to have a latest `dev.sql` to load up bypassing the migrations entirely.

 ### How to connect to mySQL